 Greyhawk’s directors have built, trained and led market-leading teams in both global advisory firms and leading risk consultancies.
 They offer over 30 years of international experience for the benefit of Greyhawk clients.

 Steven Haynes has over twenty years of intelligence experience.
 Between 1997 and 2005, he worked at Control Risks Group, where he was head of intelligence for Africa and the Middle East.
 Between 2005 and co-founding Greyhawk in 2012, he was Director of Corporate Intelligence at KPMG.
 He co-wrote the firm’s Global Corporate Intelligence methodology and trained KPMG Forensic teams worldwide.

 He has provided political risk, due diligence and investigation services to three of the top five international oil companies and eight of the top ten global investment banks.
 His experience includes supporting the largest foreign direct investments into Nigeria and South Africa respectively.
-He has worked “on the ground” in many emerging and frontier markets, including Russia, India, Nigeria, South Africa, Cote d’Ivoire, Kenya, Uganda, Mozambique, Zimbabwe, Angola, Egypt, Lebanon, Jordan, Iran, Iraq and Syria.
+He has worked “on the ground” in many emerging and frontier markets, including Russia, Ukraine, Bulgaria, India, Nigeria, Kenya, Angola, Sierra Leone, Egypt, Jordan, Iraq and Lebanon.

 Between 1988 and 1997, he was a journalist, latterly with the Sunday Times, where he worked on the paper’s Insight investigations team.